shaunaks/python-monasca/README.md

     gunicorn -k eventlet --worker-connections=100 --backlogs=100
              --paste /etc/monasca/dashboard.conf

+    the ElasticSearch Kibana has been changed.
+This section needs some rework.

 To check if the code follows python coding style, run the following command from the root directory of this project